 To learn more about the counselling services offered by the Resident Wellness Office, please browse our frequently asked questions below:

 The Resident Wellness Office offers counselling services to all UBC medical residents, subspecialty residents, and Area of Focused Competency Fellows.

-The Resident Wellness Counsellors provide confidential counselling services over the phone or via Zoom.
+The Resident Wellness Counsellors provide confidential counselling services in person, over the phone or via Zoom.
 Visit our online booking site to book an appointment instantly.

 The Resident Wellness Counsellors will also visit the Island, the Interior, and the North several times per year.
 The date of these visits will be announced to you, at which time you are welcome to schedule a confidential one-on-one session with the counsellor.
 Many clients find it helpful to meet individually with the counsellor in order to ‘put a face to the name’ and perhaps provide an added level of comfort to telephone counselling if you choose to access that resource in future.

-Appointments are available Monday-Saturday with general hours from 8:00-4:00pm, with early morning and evening appointments available on select days.
-Please visit our online scheduler to view counsellor availability and book an appointment: ubcresidentwellness.janeapp.com.
+Appointments are available Monday-Friday with general hours from 7:00-5:00pm, with early morning and evening appointments available on select days.
+Please contact your counsellor directly if you are a returning resident, or complete our new appointment survey here.

-The Vancouver office is located on the 10th floor of the Diamond Health Care Centre (DHCC), 2775 Laurel St. The counsellors work out of two offices on the 10th floor, in rooms 10203 (Rebecca Turnbull) and 10228 (Elizabeth Sabine):
+The Vancouver office is located on the 10th floor of the Diamond Health Care Centre (DHCC), 2775 Laurel St. The counsellors work out of two offices 10203 and 10228 on the 10th floor.

 The Surrey office is located on the 3rd floor of Surrey Memorial Hospital Critical Care Tower, Room 3-622 (near the call room):

-The Royal Columbian Hospital counsellor location is in the Sherbrooke Centre, Conference Room M-24:
+The Royal Columbian Hospital counsellor location is in the UBC Medical Education Centre Room # 009.

 No!
 All services provided by the Resident Wellness Office, including individual counselling, are available to you free of charge.